 What are the benefits of flex loans?

-- Not a payday loan.
+Not a payday loan.
 Flex loans function like lines of credit.
-You can borrow however much — or little — you want, and you only pay interest on the amount you take out.
+Borrow whatever amount you want, and you only pay interest on the amount you take out.

-- Variety of in-store services.
+Variety of in-store services.
 Residents of Tennessee have access more than just flex loans.
-You can pay your bills, make copies and send faxes at any of the Advance Financial 24/7 store locations.
+Pay your bills, make copies and send faxes at any of the Advance Financial 24/7 store locations.

 What to watch out for